mbejda/firedeploy/README.md

 ## FireDeploy

 FireDeploy is a small CLI tool which can also be used as a dependency module for deploying single page applications to Firebase from serverless environments.
-It is a lightweight alternative to firebase-tools for environments that have memory constraints.
+It is a lightweight alternative to firebase-tools that was built for environments that have memory constraints.
 I.E AWS Lambda, Google Functions.
-It does not rely on heavy dependencies such as firebase, firebase-tools (143mb), firebase-admin and weighs < 10mb.
+It does not rely on heavy dependencies such as firebase, firebase-tools(190M), firebase-admin and weighs < 10mb.

 - Does not rely on Firebase modules
 - Size < 10mb